greenpeace/gpes-test-visualisations/README.md

 **To use Github pages:**

-1. [Create a Github repository](https://github.com/new) (or publish your local Github repository with Github desktop)
+1. [Create a Github repository](https://github.com/new) (or publish your local Github repository with Github desktop).
 2. Enable Github pages in your repository settings (in Github).
 3. Configure your project in `_config.yml`.
 Your repository links will adjust to your project.
-4. Commit and push your work to your new repository
+4. Commit and push your work to your new repository.

 Voila! you have a testing server with an URL like: https://greenpeace.github.io/your-repository-name/ that you can send to your team.